Find Affordable College Courses

 Newark, DE

-University of Delaware landed the #24 spot in the 2023 rankings for the most popular bachelor’s degree communication and journalism programs.
-Located in the suburb of Newark, UD is a public school with a very large student population.
+University of Delaware ranked #24 on this year’s Most Popular Communication & Journalism Bachelor’s Degree Schools in the Middle Atlantic Region list.
+Located in the large suburb of Newark, UD is a public college with a fairly large student population.

 Women make up 82% of the communication and journalism majors at the school.

-Kutztown University of Pennsylvania landed the #25 spot in the 2023 rankings for the most popular bachelor’s degree communication and journalism programs.
+Kutztown University of Pennsylvania did quite well in this year’s ranking of the most popular places for communication and journalism students to get a bachelor’s degree.
+It came in at #25 on the list.
 Located in the town of Kutztown, Kutztown University is a public college with a moderately-sized student population.

 Of the 163 students majoring in communication and journalism at Kutztown University, 52% are male and 48% are female.